product-science/docs/docs/website-docs/device-set-up-ios.md

 ### 3. Customize share sheet

-To make it easier for upload your traces via PS PS Companion app, we recommend customizing your iPhone share sheet.
+To make it easier to upload your traces via PS Companion app, we recommend customizing your iPhone share sheet.

 To complete this step, you can choose any file on your iPhone that can be shared or return to this step when uploading your first trace.